IRCv3 specifications build on top of the core IRC protocol. The primary core

 Note: Batches themselves are used as a foundation for other extensions and do not themselves offer any user-facing features.

-Here are the standalone batch types IRCv3 defines:
+Here are the standalone batch types the IRCv3 WG defines:

-netjoinbatch type, to allow clients to collapse netsplits and netjoins more effectively.
+netjoinbatch types allow clients to collapse netsplits and netjoins more effectively.

 chghost extension lets clients more easily see when other clients’